Economy of North Carolina: Solar power

+Wind power

 Finance, technology, and research

 Charlotte, North Carolina's largest city, continues to experience rapid growth, in large part due to the banking and finance industry.
 Charlotte is the second-largest banking center in the United States (after New York), and is home to Bank of America and Truist Financial.
 The Charlotte metro area is also home to 6 other Fortune 500 companies.

 The capital city of Raleigh is where SAS Institute, one of the world's largest privately held software companies, and CaptiveAire Systems, the largest privately held kitchen ventilation systems company in the country, were founded.

 The information and biotechnology industries have been steadily on the rise since the creation of the Research Triangle Park (RTP) in the 1950s.
 Located between Raleigh, Durham, and Chapel Hill, it is a globally prominent research center home to over 170 companies and federal agencies and is the largest and oldest continuously operating research and science park in the United States.
 Anchored by the University of North Carolina in Chapel Hill, Duke University in Durham, and North Carolina State University in Raleigh, the park's proximity to these research universities has no doubt helped to fuel growth.

 The North Carolina Research Campus underway in Kannapolis (approx. 30 mi northeast of Charlotte) aims to enrich and bolster the Charlotte area in the same way that RTP changed the Raleigh-Durham region.
 Encompassing 5800000 sqft, the complex is a collaborative project involving Duke University, University of North Carolina at Charlotte, University of North Carolina at Chapel Hill, and N.C.
 State University, along with private and corporate investors and developers.
 The facility incorporates corporate, academic, commercial and residential space, oriented toward research and development (R&D) and biotechnology.